Taana Gardner

-Taana Gardner (born September 3, 1960) is an American disco and post-disco singer who found her success through West End Records since 1979.
+Taana Gardner (born September 3, 1960) is an American disco and post-disco singer and actress who found her success through West End Records since 1979.
 She is also a former member of the Aural Exciters.

 Early life

 Born in Newark, New Jersey, Taana is the granddaughter of a professional opera singer.
 Her musical career began at the age of eleven when she became active in theater and joined the Harlem Children's Theater Group.
-Her theater debut was at Lincoln Center as the high priestess in the "Land of the Egyptian," a musical which she also co-wrote.
+Her theater debut was at Lincoln Center as the high priestess in Land of the Egyptians, a musical which she also co-wrote.
 Taana went on to perform with the Dance Theater of Harlem and the National Black Theater.

 Career

 Musical beginnings: late 1970s–1980s

 Vocalist Taana Gardner was one of the leading lights of West End Records, a New York City label that released influential disco during the late 1970s and early '80s.
 At a young age, Gardner knew that she wanted to act and sing.
 Her grandmother, a former opera singer, began giving her vocal lessons at the age of five.
 Before she hit her teens, she was already a playwright; her work was featured at the Lincoln Center and also at the Apollo.

 Despite having an accomplished background at an early age, it was something of a fluke that she became involved with the disco scene.
 Producer and songwriter Kenton Nix had a song, "Work That Body," that needed vocals.
 An early instrumental version of the track had been auditioned and approved by the Paradise Garage DJ Larry Levan, and Levan immediately introduced Nix to West End (and part Paradise Garage) owner Mel Cheren.
 Cheren set Nix up, but the singer who was slated to record the vocals fell ill on the day they were supposed to be laid down.
 Nix's brother, who worked for Gardner's father, called up the Gardner household that day—Thanksgiving Day, 1978—and invited Taana down.
 Taana accepted, recorded her vocals, and also gained another gig that same day when members of Dr. Buzzard's Original Savannah Band overheard her voice and asked her to sing on the record they were working on.
 (This record actually turned out to be Spooks in Space by the Aural Exciters, released on Ze.)